 For this investigation additional survey was captured.
 Additional cross sections were captured on Castle Creek upstream of the gauge at Telfords Bridge to impriove the model performance leading to the gauge.
 This survey information was also used to develop a rating table for the gauge to allow a stage-discharge realtionship to be developed for assessment of the levels at the gauge.
+The gauge relationship was developed to establish a gauge height and crest level relationship for emergency management purposes.
 The rating table is summarised in Section 5.8.

-In addition to this survey an additional 146 floor levels were captured and combined with the exisiting 1,369 floor levels already captured.
+In addition to this survey an addiitonal 146 floor levels were captured and combined with the exisiting 1,369 floor levels already captured.
 Many of the 146 buildings are newly constructed dwellings.